BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 His writing style as well as his philosophical position are American in their simplicity, whereas his admiration squints toward Europe.
 He likely embodies much of what disturbs philosophers when they write about the "decline of culture," for as someone who wants to take neither Kant nor Nietzsche too literally, he refuses answers to cold questions such as: "What **ought** I to do?"---in the sense of a universal duty.
 The warm question, however, "What can **we** do for one another?", he does answer, but without metaphysical backing: Reduce cruelty, expand your circle of solidarity---not because reason commands it, but because we have learned what it means to be humiliated.

-His irritating position on "the Truth" and "the really real" is a melting of Pragmatism and Romaticism which can be summed up by the following quote:
+His irritating position on "the Truth" and "the really real" is a melting of pragmatism and romaticism which can be summed up by the following quote:

 >On the account of human abilities I am suggesting, the use of persuasion rather than force is an innovation comparable to the beaver's dam.
 Like the beavers' collaboration in getting the dam built, it is a social practice.
 It was initiated by the noval suggestion that we might use noises rather than physical compulsion to get other humans to cooperate with us.
 That suggestion gave rise to language.
 Rationality, thought, and cognition all began when language did.[^1] Language gets off the ground not by people giving names to things they were already thinking about but by proto-humans using noises in innovative ways, just as the proto-beavers got the practice of building dams off the ground by using sticks and mud in innovative ways.
 Language was, over the millenia, enlarged and rendered more flexible not by adding the names of abstract objects to those of concrete objects but by using marks and noises in ways unconnected with environmental exigencies.
 The distinction between the concrete and the abstract can be replaced with that between words used in making perceptual reports and those unsuitable for such use. [...W]e need to think of reason not as a truth-tracking faculty but as a social practice---the practice of enforcing social norms on the use of words rather than blows as a way of getting things done.
 We need to think of imagination not as the faculty that produces visual or auditory images but as a combination of novelty and luck.
 To be imaginative, as opposed to being merely fantastical, is to do something new and to be lucky enough to have that novelty be adopted by one's fellow humans, incorporated into their social practices. [...]
 People whose novelties we cannot appropriate and utilize we call foolish, or perhaps insane.
 Those whose ideas strike us as useful we hail as geniuses. -- {% cite rorty:2016 %}